Updated February 16, 2024

-This week at Story Time we are reading Little Owl Lost by Chris Haughton, which means we need to do an owl craft!
+This week at Story Time we are reading Little Owl Lost by Chris Houghton, which means we need to do an owl craft!
 Here’s a tutorial of a quick and easy (and affordable) craft for pre-school aged children.

 Here’s what you’ll need: